IEC Visa (Working Holiday) Health Insurance for 2024

 Private IEC Health Insurance:

 Private (travel) health insurance plans for visitors to Canada — such as those required by IEC travellers — cover emergency medical expenses for accidental injuries or emergency illnesses.
 There are always certain restrictions and limitations when it comes to private insurance plans.
-For example, no expenses to be paid for someone that injures themselves while intoxicated or knew that they would need to seek medical attention before purchasing, etc. In contrast, provincial health insurance (which IEC visa holders are entitled to apply for once they arrive in Canada) is much less limited.
+For example, there are no expenses to be paid for someone who injures themselves while intoxicated or knows that they would need to seek medical attention before purchasing, etc. In contrast, provincial health insurance (which IEC visa holders are entitled to apply for once they arrive in Canada) is much less limited.

 While the CIC points out above, "Repatriation is not covered by provincial health insurance."
 They should also point out that provincial GHIP will not cover things like:

-3. medical device or equipment rentals such as crutches, wheelchair, casts, etc.;
+- medical device or equipment rentals such as crutches, wheelchairs, casts, etc.;

 Because there is no requirement to enroll in GHIP (IEC visa holders need to meet certain employment conditions to enroll), and because it often takes up to three months before GHIP coverage begins after enrolling, - the IEC program requires private insurance during your entire stay in Canada.